-The Chixoy Dam Legacy Issues Study finished in March of 2005 concludes that the construction of the dam signified lost of lives, lands, and people's livelihoods, and that it violated national and international laws.
-The study recommends the creation of a negotiations process between the government, communities and financial institutions resulting in a binding agreement.
+The Chixoy Dam Legacy Issues Study finished in March of 2005 concludes that the construction of the dam caused loss of lives, lands, and people's livelihoods, and that it violated national and international laws.
+The study recommended the creation of a negotiations process between the government, communities and financial institutions resulting in a binding agreement.

-After several attempts to install a negotiations process, on September 2006 communities and the government signed an agreement to begin a formal process to verify the damages and losses, and negotiations to address reparations.
-A Commission was set up comprised of representatives of the Guatemalan government, the World Bank, and the Inter-American Development Bank, and facilitated by a representative of the Organization of American States.
+After several attempts to start a negotiations process, in September 2006 communities and the government of Guatemala signed an agreement to begin a formal process to verify the damages and losses, and negotiations to address reparations.
+A Commission was set up comprised of representatives of the Guatemalan government, the World Bank and the Inter-American Development Bank, and facilitated by a representative of the Organization of American States.

 The plan includes the following provisions:

 - Compensation for material and non-material damages and losses will be provided to communities affected by Chixoy Dam.
 The total amount allocated to cover all these damages is US$154.5 million